NYPD officer shot and killed during struggle with suspect

-NEW YORK (AP) — A New York City police officer grappling with an armed man was killed early Sunday in the Bronx after being shot three times, possibly with his own gun.
+NEW YORK (AP) — A New York City police officer grappling with an armed man died early Sunday in the Bronx after being shot three times, possibly with his own gun.

-The 27-year-old suspect was also killed, after five officers fired at him, police officials said.
-He was pronounced dead at the scene and has not been publicly identified yet.
+The 27-year-old suspect also died after five officers fired at him, police officials said.
+He has not been publicly identified yet.

 The NYPD identified the slain officer as 33-year-old Brian Mulkeen.